heckman/photos-server/README.md

 ### Forward port 80 on another loopback device

 This will let us use an address without specifying a port.
 Ports below `1024` are restricted, but we can redirect port `80` on `127.6.6.3` (or another loopback address) to `127.0.0.1:6330`.
+We will also redirect port `80` on `fd00::6630` to port `6330` on `::1`.
 This can be done by creating a launch daemon that uses `pfctl` to perform the port forwarding.

 The only safe use of the _danger_ script is `script/danger plist` which will print the plist for a launch daemon that will perform the port forwarding.
 It can be used as a model, or saved as it is to `/Library/LaunchDaemons/ca.heckman.PhotosServer.port-forwarding.plist`.